 Because of his deep connection to Apple Pay, it’s ironic that Ishikawa san is suddenly tweeting that he’s been bitten by the iPhone X NFC Suica Problem:

-Japanese media did not take up the iPhone X NFC Suica problem in 2018.
+Japanese tech media did not take up the iPhone X NFC Suica problem in 2018.
 I don’t expect them to now.
-Even journalists who were aware of the problem like Junya Suzuki, kind as he is, told me, “Let’s leave it up to social media channels.”
+Even journalists who were aware of the problem in 2018 like Junya Suzuki, kind as he is, told me, “Let’s leave it up to social media channels.”
 Unfortunately, in this day and age the reality is that working tech journalists have to pick and choose stories that have legs and get clicks.
 Otherwise they can’t make a living.

 Ishikawa san’s sudden iPhone X Suica problem is intriguing, and worrisome.
 Is it one of the original problem units manufactured before April 2018?
 I have no idea, but I have always suspected that all iPhone X units manufactured before the Revision B iPhone X April 2018 switchover will exhibit degraded NFC performance over time.

 Other iPhone X users are reporting this too.
 Even iPhone X device owners who have not had NFC problems are suddenly discovering that their iPhone X NFC is going wonky.
 I hope this is not a new ugly chapter in the iPhone X NFC Suica problem saga: